When to Take Prebiotics? Supplement and Prebiotics Guide

 Even so, research does suggest that the initial benefits of diet-influenced gut health improvements may be noticeable within 3-4 days.
 Though the main study of interest doesn’t specifically look at prebiotic supplementation, a group of researchers did note that “the gut microbiome can rapidly respond to altered diet, potentially facilitating the diversity of human dietary lifestyles.”

 Of course, the initial benefits noticeable within 3-4 days are just the beginning.
-Compounding over time with daily, consistent use, the benefits of prebiotics include chronic, long-term health advantages from improved gut health and comfort to a healthy immune system and sustained cognitive performance.
+Compounding over time with daily, consistent use, prebiotics immune system, gut health, and cognitive advantages are numerous include chronic, long-term benefits as well as sustained mental performance.

 Prebiotics supplements and foods work better the longer you use them.